East West College is committed to helping students achieve their educational goals.

 Applying for Federal Student Aid

-Once you have this information, you can complete the online application at studentaid.gov.
+Once you have your FSA ID, you can complete the FAFSA online by logging in to studentaid.gov/fafsa.

-There are two types of federal financial aid available to East West College Students—Federal Pell Grants and William D. Ford Direct Loans.
-Special benefits for Veterans or Americorps are discussed at the respective sites.
+There are two types of federal student aid available to East West College students – Federal Pell Grants and William D Ford Direct Loans.
+In addition, you may be eligible for education benefits for veterans or Americorps volunteers.

 The Federal Pell Grant Program

-Grants are need-based grant funds to a student that don’t have to be repaid.
-In the federal financial aid system, these funds are awarded through the Federal Pell Grant Program.
-They are available to East West College students.
-Awards are based upon the estimated family contribution calculated by the FAFSA application, and the cost and length of the program.
+Grants are funds given to a student that generally don’t have to be repaid.
+In the federal student aid system, these funds are awarded through the Federal Pell Grant Program.
+Pell Grants are available to East West College students who qualify and who demonstrate financial need on their FAFSA.
+You can learn more about Federal Pell Grants here.

 The Federal Direct Loan Program